Options as Silver Bullets: Valuation of Term Loans, Inventory Management, Emissions Trading and Insurance Risk Mitigation using Option Theory: Rainbows and Baskets of Binary Barrier American Options

-Hull (2010) provides an excellent account of using GBMs to model stock prices and other time series that are always positive.
-The borrow, external supply, the internal inventory and exclusive holdings represent number of shares, and hence are always positive making them good candidates to be modeled as GBMs.
-The borrow process is highly volatile, with the the order of magnitude of the change in the total amount of shares lent out, over a few months, being multiple times of the total amount.
+The external borrows, external supply, the internal inventory and exclusive holdings represent number of shares, and hence are always positive making them good candidates to be modelled as GBMs.
+The borrow process is highly volatile, with the order of magnitude of the change in the total amount of shares lent out, over a few months, being multiple times of the total amount.
 The internal inventory and external supply can change significantly as well, though there would be less turnover compared to the borrow process.
 This would of course depend on which parts of the firm the inventory is coming from.
 The holdings of the exclusive are the least volatile of the three processes that govern shares (or at-least the intermediary would hope so).
 The volatility of inventory turnover (or any supply) can be a sign of the quality of the inventory and this can be used to price a rate accordingly.
-This extension and other improvements, where the loan rates and the internal inventory can be made endogenous as opposed to the present simplification, where they are exogenous, will be considered in a subsequent paper (Kashyap 2016c).
+This extension and other improvements, where the loan rates and the internal inventory can be made endogenous as opposed to the present simplification, where they are exogenous, will be considered in a subsequent paper (Kashyap 2016b). $S_{it}$ is the security price at a particular time, $t,$ until the next time period, $t+1$.
+Here, subscript $i$ denotes the $\text{i}^{th}$ security in a portfolio and the number securities ranges from $i=1\;to\;i=n$. $n$ is the number of securities available in the term deal, $i\in\left\{ 1,\,...\,,n\right\} $.
+This applies when we are looking at rainbows, baskets or other multi-security structures.

-The locate process which is more precisely modeled as a Poisson process with appropriate units, can be approximated as the absolute value of a normal distribution.
-This introduces a certain amount of skew, which is naturally inherent in this process.
-The locate process can be useful to know what demand the desk can expect and when higher demand is anticipated, it can supplement the the volatility of the availability, as an indicator that the rate on the term loan needs to be higher.